Riverside Park (Indianapolis): Thomas Taggart Memorial

-In 1895, Thomas Taggart was elected Mayor of Indianapolis, becoming the first Irish American to hold a major city office.
+In 1895, Thomas Taggart was elected mayor of Indianapolis, becoming the first Irish American to hold a major city office.
 Taggart was a strong advocate for the development of a city park system and oversaw the purchase of more than 1100 acre of land that would become Riverside and Brookside Parks.
-After leaving office in 1901, Taggart became a national figure in Progressive Era Democratic politics as well as a co-owner of the French Lick Springs Hotel.
-Riverside Park was formally renamed Thomas Taggart Park in 1926 and bronze signs were installed at all 16 park entrances proclaiming the name “Tom Taggart Park.”
+After leaving office in 1901, he became a national figure in Progressive Era Democratic politics as well as a co-owner of the French Lick Springs Hotel.
+Riverside Park was formally renamed Thomas Taggart Park in 1926 and bronze signs were installed at all 16 park entrances proclaiming the name “Tom Taggart Park”.
 It is unclear when the park's name reverted to Riverside Park.

 Following Taggart's death, community leaders commemorated his legacy of public service and as the father of Indianapolis’ park system through a neoclassical memorial colonnade in the park.
 Designed by Carleton B. McCullough with Burns & James in association with landscape architect Lawrence Sheridan, the neoclassical pavilion served as an ornament to the park while commemorating Taggart's role in the creation of the park system.
 The Taggart Memorial was dedicated in 1931.
 After the 1930s, the Taggart Memorial suffered from neglect and from alterations to the landscape contrary to the park's master plan.
 The reflecting basin was drained in 1940, and Sheridan's planting scheme was eliminated after World War II.
 In 1994, the north half of Burdsal Parkway, the main entrance drive, was removed and the south half was realigned.
 These changes left the Taggart Memorial isolated on one side of the new drive, severely damaging the formal entrance to Riverside Park and the carefully designed processional experience.

 In January 2019, the city announced a plan to restore the memorial and incorporate it into a new outdoor amphitheater featuring terraced seating for 650 with additional lawn seating.
 The project is being partially paid by a $9.2 million grant from Lilly Endowment, of which $4.2 million is for restoration of the memorial, $4.5 million is for construction of the amphitheater (including dressing and storage rooms and perimeter fencing), and $510,185 is for programming and sustainability.
 The Indianapolis Shakespeare Company will become a permanent tenant of the amphitheater upon its completion in 2020.
 In addition, Bursdal Parkway will be rerouted to a configuration similar to the one it had before the 1994 changes, splitting to pass on either side of the memorial.
 The project will also be the culmination of efforts by the Indiana Landmarks, which had placed the memorial on its Ten Most Endangered Landmarks lists in 2011 and 2012 and had obtained funds to reroof and stabilize the structure a few years ago, but had been unable to undertake further restoration until a sustainable use for it could be found.